GSA/digitalgov.gov/content/events/2020/08/2020-08-11-plain-language-basics-online-class.md

 ---
 # View this page at https://digital.gov/event/2020/08/plain-language-basics-online-class
 # Learn how to edit our pages at https://workflow.digital.gov
-slug: plain-language-basics-online-class
+slug: plain-language-basics-online-workshop
-title: "Plain Language Basics: Online Class"
+title: "Plain Language Basics: Online Workshop"
 deck: ""
 kicker: "Plain Language"
-summary: "Take this three-hour online class to learn how to write and edit in plain language."
+summary: "Take this three-hour online workshop to learn how to write and edit in plain language."
 host: "Plain Language Community of Practice"
 event_organizer: "Digital.gov"
 registration_url: https://www.eventbrite.com/e/113552869690